 Most services will send the secret key to you in plaintext in addition to the QR code.
 But if they did not send it to you separately, you will have to decode it from the offered QR code – you can use your smartphone or a QR code scanner to do that.
 After the decoding process, go to the Chrome Web Store and install the GAuth Authenticator extension.
 Launch it on your Chrome browser and then click on the “Edit” icon situated on the right corner.
 Click on “Add” button and enter the name of the service or account you would want to link.
 Proceed the secret key you decode and finally click on the “Add” button.
 At this stage, you should get TOTP codes for your particular account.

 WinAuth is the shortened version of google authenticator windows.
 The open source, portable, RFC 6238-based HOTP windows code generator is fully compatible with the Google Authenticator.
 You can add multiple authenticators to the 2factor based code generator after which it will lock with different passwords.
 Moreover, the data will remain encrypted and locked to your account or Windows computer.
 You will have the chance of importing or exporting the linked account in URI Key Format in addition to your Authenticator Plus for Android.

 Where should you use the 2factor authenticator?

-If you are planning to enhance the security of all your online account, you should adopt the 2factor authentication.
+If you are planning to enhance the security of all your online account, you should adopt the 2factor authentication like google authenticator pc.
 Various online services, which include the trading exchanges, banking sectors, email services, and cloud storage solutions, support the authenticator.
 Even more, gaming websites are implementing Google’s 2factor Authentication too.